Paying Fees and Registering

 IMPORTANT!
 In order to help you succeed, you will be automatically placed in foundation-level courses if you do not complete your required placement assessments.
 This will ensure that you have the opportunity to complete all courses required for graduation.

-The best option is to come to George Brown College and complete your placement assessment(s) as soon as possible.
+The best option is to complete your placement assessment(s) as soon as possible.
 The longer you wait to take the assessment, the more limited the testing seats may be.
 Please see the Important Dates webpage for the last day to take placement assessments for English and/or math.

 What are foundation-level courses?